MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 ### Step 3: Identify sites with potentially overshared content

 Without looking at the actual content, how do you quickly identify sites with potentially overshared content?
-Usually, if you see there's content on a site that is being shared with one of the following options: “**Everyone Except External Users**”, “**People in your organization**” and “**Anyone**”, there is a bigger chance that the content is overshared.
+Usually, if you see there's content on a site that is being shared with one of the following options: “**Everyone Except External Users**”, “**People in your organization**” and “**Anyone**”, there's a bigger chance that the content is overshared.
 Currently, SAM activity based reports let you quickly identify most actively overshared sites, by running three individual reports:

 - Usage of "Everyone Except External Users"
 - Usage of “People in your organization" sharing links